Distracted Driving Accident & Injury Attorney in New Orleans, LA

 Everyone knows the dangers of distracted driving, and yet each day, hundreds of people around the country suffer injuries in auto accidents caused by distracted driving.
-In 2014, approximately 431,000 people were injured and over 3,000 people died in crashes involving distracted drivers, according to the National Highway Traffic Safety Administration (NHTSA).
-If you or your loved one was injured in a distracted driving accident, call Cueria Law Firm to speak with a New Orleans accident injury lawyer: 800-899-7102.
+In 2014, approximately 431,000 people sustained injuries and over 3,000 people died in crashes involving distracted drivers, according to the National Highway Traffic Safety Administration (NHTSA).
+If you or your loved one sustained an injury in a distracted driving accident, call Cueria Law Firm to speak with a New Orleans accident injury lawyer: 800-899-7102.

 What are some common forms of distracted driving?